gravitational/workshop/docker.md

 *Container images* carry within themselves all the needed libraries, binaries and directories in order to be able to run.

-*TIP:* Container images could be abstracted as "the blueprint for an object", while containers themselves are the actualization of the project into a real instance/entity.
+*TIP:* Container images could be abstracted as "the blueprint for an object", while containers themselves are the actualization of the object into a real instance/entity.

-Commands running in containers won't normally use the host operating system shell and binaries but will execute those provided by the chosen container image (`busybox` in the example above).
+Commands running in containers normally use anything but the kernel from the host operating system.
+They will execute instead binaries provided within the chosen container image (`busybox` in the example above).

 ### Where is my container?